BestTimesToVisit.com Logo

 Grand Taxis

-The tramway is a modern and efficient way to navigate key areas of Casablanca, connecting major hubs like the city center, the train station (Casa Voyageurs), and popular neighborhoods.
-It's clean, reliable, and avoids traffic congestion.
+Casablanca's modern tramway system is an efficient and affordable way to navigate key areas of the city, connecting major hubs like the city center, train stations, and popular neighborhoods.

 Buses (ALSA)